 Glen Mary, Peermade, Kerala, South India, lies about 70 km inland from the western coast of India, and about 130 north from the southern-most tip of India.

-John is believed to have died at or near Nagercoil, South India, in 1941, and was buried at the Salvation Army Cemetery, St Xavier's College Road (about 300 metres from the highway), Chunkankadai, about 5 km W.N.W. of the town of Nagercoil, Tamil Nadu, and about 8 km north of the southern coast and a little west of the same southern-most tip of India.
+John is believed to have died at or near Nagercoil, South India, in 1941 or 1945, and was buried at the Salvation Army Cemetery, St Xavier's College Road (about 300 metres from the highway), Chunkankadai, about 5 km W.N.W. of the town of Nagercoil, Tamil Nadu, and about 8 km north of the southern coast and a little west of the same southern-most tip of India.

 a.
 Evelyn Gladys PIGOTT, born at Ranicoil Estate, 1904; apparently unmarried.

-. b.
-Muriel Grace PIGOTT, born 1908; married John EGAN, with issue two sons and four daughters.
+b.
+Muriel Grace PIGOTT, born in 1908; she later emigrated to Western Australia; she was married to John or Paul EGAN, with issue two sons and four daughters.